teticio/llama-squad/README.md

 > What isn't Thomas Piketty's job?

 The table indicates that fine-tuning the 70B parameter model could yield interesting results.
+To give some idea of the cost, a A100 with 80Gb VRAM currently costs $1.69 an hour on [runpods.io](https://runpods.io).
+The maximum batch size that fits is 2 and 1 training step takes about 45 seconds so 10,000 steps (1.2 epochs) would cost around $200.

 ## How to use